Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Romanize japanese name, based on the name in Kanji.*
+*Receive the most likely Latin transcriptions for a Japanese name written in Kanji characters.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*